Christaaf/digitalmeter_p1/README.md

 More information
 ================
-I created a blogpost where I elaborate about P1 port and data format to parse This can be found here: https://jensd.be/1183/linux/read-data-from-the-belgian-digital-meter-through-the-p1-port
+I based this on a script from Jensd, who created a blogpost where he elaborates about P1 port and data format to parse This can be found here: https://jensd.be/1183/linux/read-data-from-the-belgian-digital-meter-through-the-p1-port